mbenyoub/insidjam_docker/README.md

 You'll note that we did not open ports to the outside world on the PostgreSQL container.
 This is for security reasons, NEVER RUN your PostgreSQL container with ports open to the outside world...
 Just `--link` the Odoo container (single host) or use an ambassador pattern (cluster).

 This is really important to understand.
 PostgreSQL is configured to trust everyone so better keep it firewalled.
 And before yelling madness please consider this: If someone gains access to your host and is able to launch a container and open a port for himself he's got your data anyways... he's on your machine.
 So keep that port closed and secure your host.
 Your database is as safe as your host is, no more.

+To prevent any data corruption during an image build, we use SHA256 algorithm to check file integrity of odoo archive and python requirement packages hosted on our repository.

   [1]: https://registry.hub.docker.com/u/xcgd/postgresql/